rapidinsights/company-landing-page/README.md

 | `npm run dev`             | Starts local dev server at `localhost:4321`      |
 | `npm run build`           | Build your production site to `./dist/`          |
 |

-## 👀 Curious to Explore More?

-Check out [LAB-CH3](https://github.com/LaB-CH3) for a growing collection of current and future templates.